sysown/proxysql/INSTALL.md

 There is also a choice of debug packages and CLang compiled packages.

 Installing from package repository
 ----------------------------------
-Please follow the intructions on setting up a repository:
+Please follow the intructions how to configure a repository:

 https://repo.proxysql.com/

 Building and installing from git repo using docker
 --------------------------------------------------